niravcodes/niravcodes.github.io/_drafts/2019-12-08-visualize-c-data-structures-using-graphviz-and-dot-language.md

 I recently ran into such problem, and found an interesting solution.
 In this post, I will try to document it.

 I'm currently working on writing a compiler for my own Nepali programming language.
 The front-end part of a compiler converts the program code into a data structure called AST.
 AST, or Abstract Syntax Tree, is a tree-based representation of the source code.
-It's much more suitable to further processing in the semantic analysis, optimization and code generation phases.
+It's much more suitable to further transformations in the semantic analysis, optimization and code generation phases.

 But AST is also an incredibly complex data structure.
 It has to store a bunch of information and maintain a tree structure.
-So, I was
+It is not immediately obvious how one might

 I wrote a compiler for my minor project in my 6<sup>th</sup> semester but the language it compiled to assembly was very basic.
 So back then, I got away with simply printing the tree in the terminal.
 For example, for this code: